Archive for March, 2012

 I would describe my political affiliation as slightly left of center, but I get aggravated with people on the far left—particularly those whom I call PEECHES (Progressive, Educated, Eco-Conscious, Holier-than-thou Elitists).
 So when my wife asked me to pick up her vitamins at the Whole Foods in Evanston, Illinois—one of the most liberal cities in America—I knew I was in for a blood-boiling episode.
+Welcome to Prius Land.

 In my seven-plus years as an auto critic, I’ve driven my fair share of Subarus.
 I have been behind the wheel of the Impreza, WRX, Legacy, Outback, Forester, and Tribeca—in different trim levels with different features—in the city, on the highway, and even on the racetrack.
 To be completely honest, I’ve never been a big fan.
 None of the vehicles were ever “bad,” but they never really lit my fire—not even the ultra-high-performance Impreza WRX STi.
 Until now.

 I’m not some anti-government whiner.
 I pay my taxes, am glad that my water’s clean, and really appreciate the fact that someone plows my street when the snows come.
 Additionally, I am pretty darn happy about most of the safety equipment on my car.

 Honda has announced that it will open a new plant in Mexico, where it will build Fits and other vehicles.
 The company projects that the new facilities in Celaya, Guanajuato, will have an annual capacity of 200,000 units.
 The plant will begin operation in 2014 with production of the company’s popular subcompact model.